chaoss/wg-dei/di_metrics.md

 * **Retention**: How long do different people stay engaged?
 * **Attraction**: How well do we extend a hand to different newcomers?

 *Example 1:* Two people in a room.
-They can be diverse, but they don’t have to work together or be there still tomorrow.
-AND just because someone is there, doesn’t mean their experience is good.
+They can be diverse, but they don’t have to work together or stay there until tomorrow.
+AND just because someone is there, doesn’t mean their experience is great.

 *Example 2:* Some minorities are not necessarily visible, do we want to measure their degree of visibility/outness? (e.g., disability, socio-economic, LGBTIQ, religion)